 The first thing to do is to go to 'check if I can get legal aid'.
-Click on the green 'Start now' button.
 Then click on the option called 'Discrimination'.
 Then choose 'Race' and then choose 'When someone was carrying out a public function'.

 This takes you to a page with a list of the documents you will need to show the solicitor or adviser so they can work out if you are entitled to legal aid.
-On this page, click on the link 'Find a legal adviser'.
+There is also a link on the page to click on 'Find a legal adviser'.